-The stronger the pain, the higher the possibility of becoming depressed, and vice versa.
-As depression is oftentimes challenging to determine (the estimation success rates are rather disappointing according to depression statistics), pain should be taken as a serious indicator.
+As depression is oftentimes challenging to determine (the estimation success rates are rather disappointing, according to depression statistics), pain should be taken as a serious indicator.

 Specific Chronic Pain Statistics

-This chronic pain type is defined as pain which lasts at least three months and imposes major restrictions to one’s life.
+This chronic pain type is defined as pain that lasts at least three months and imposes major restrictions on one’s life.
 For example, people suffering from this type of chronic pain are sometimes unable to leave home or do household chores.
-Generally, they deal with stronger pain and more metal and cognitive issues
+Generally, they deal with stronger pain and more mental and cognitive issues.

-18. Knee pain ranks second among the most common causes of chronic pain.
+17. Knee pain ranks second among the most common causes of chronic pain, knee pain statistics report.